 Identifies and disseminates information on evidence-based child welfare practices.
 Provides guidance to statewide agencies, counties, public and private organizations, and individuals on evidence-based practice as a method of achieving improved outcomes of safety, permanency, and well-being for children and families.

 Summarizes what is known about the effectiveness, economic efficiency, and feasibility of interventions to promote community health and prevent disease.
-Two topics, social environment and violence, specifically address issues related to child welfare.
-A methods section summarizes how the task force evaluated the effectiveness of recommended programs.

 Substance Abuse and Mental Health Services Administration